MicrosoftDocs/office-developer-client-docs/docs/access/update-function-access-custom-web-app.md

 Returns whether an INSERT or UPDATE operation was attempted on the specified field.

 > [!NOTE]
-> The cloud storage feature described in this article is no longer supported in Office 2013 and Office 2016 and may result in the following error: >  *Sorry, we're having server problems, so we can't add \<service\> right now.
-Please try again later.* > For cloud storage for Office Online, Office for iOS, and Office for Android, you can look into our [Office Cloud Storage Partner Program](https://dev.office.com/programs/officecloudstorage).
+> The cloud storage feature described in this article is no longer supported in Office 2013 and Office 2016 and may result in the following error:
+> *Sorry, we're having server problems, so we can't add \<service\> right now.
+Please try again later.*
+> For cloud storage for Office Online, Office for iOS, and Office for Android, look into our [Office Cloud Storage Partner Program](https://dev.office.com/programs/officecloudstorage).

 ## Syntax

  **Update** (*Column*)

 The **Update** function contains the following arguments.

 |**Argument name**|**Description**|
 |:-----|:-----|
 | *Column*  <br/> |The name of the field to check for an INSERT or UPDATE operation.  <br/> |

 ## Remarks

 The **Update** function returns TRUE regardless of whether an INSERT or UPDATE attempt is successful.